Skip to main content

 Dining in Vence

 Otherwise, there are lots of lovely places to eat in the old town.
 Place du Peyra has a boulangerie and a couple of restaurants right by the old fountain, or you can sit in the shade of the trees opposite the cathedral in Place Clemenceau.
-Henry’s Bar, right next to the Porte du Peyra normally seems to have a fair few locals sat outside, which is usually a good sign!
 Every tiny square and narrow lane has some sort of restaurant tucked away on it, so have a wander round and take your pick.

 Hotels in Vence